LivelyKernel/lively.next/README.md

 ## Setup

 You need to install `lively.next` on your system.
-Please note, that these instructions currently are are not recommended for openly deploying `lively.next` in the web!
+Please note, that these instructions currently are not recommended for openly deploying `lively.next` in the web!

-### Native Installation
+### Installation Requirements

-Currently, the MacOS, Linux, and the Linux Subsystem for Windows are supported.
+Currently, MacOS, Linux, and the Linux Subsystem for Windows are supported.
-Make sure you have the following software installed.
+Make sure you have the following software installed:

 1. `node.js v18.12.1`
-2. `git`
+2. `git`.

 > **Warning**
 > To use all features of `lively.next`, please note the following: